andersonbrito/quality_assurance/README.md

 - `impacc-virology-clin-individ.csv` (patient metadata)
 - `batch_layout.csv` (batch layout file)

 Samples that fail at this step are flagged with 'FAIL' under a new column `metadata_status`, which is added in the quality assurance matrix.
-A `missing_metadata` column will also list metadata field that caused the failure.
+A `missing_metadata` column will also list metadata fields that caused the failure.
 Likewise, columns `batch_issues` and `batch_status` are added, indicating inconsistencies in the batch layout file.

 ## Creating base dataset

 `base_dataset` prepares the fasta and metadata files required to proceed with the next steps.
 For this step, a file `gisaid_hcov-19.fasta` containing all the genomes and a `metadata_nextstrain.tsv` file listing the metadata of those genomes must be provided.
-These files can be downloaded from gisaid.org, using the list of representative genomes generated under `lineages_rep` as query in the 'Search' webpage (as 'Input for the Augur pipeline').
+Provided that user credentials (login and password) are obtained, these files can be downloaded on [gisaid.org](gisaid.org), using the list of representative genomes generated under `lineages_rep` as query in the 'Search' webpage (downloaded as 'Input for the Augur pipeline').

 ## Combining metadata files